NBA: Jokic posts triple-double as Nuggets stun Warriors

 Warriors coach Steve Kerr also had nothing but praise for Jokic, saying that he is “everybody’s kryptonite” and that “he is a two-time MVP for a reason”.

-But a brilliant length-of-the-court pass from Jokic set up a dunk for Bruce Brown which gave Denver a decisive three-point lead to close out the win.
+But a brilliant length-of-the-court pass from Jokic set up a Bruce Brown dunk which gave Denver a decisive three-point lead to close out the win.

-“We didn’t start off with a strong defensive presence,” Golden State forward Draymond Green said.
+“We didn’t start off with a strong defensive presence,” said Golden State forward Draymond Green.
 “Five minutes into the game they had 20 points.
 That’s on me.”

 The Nuggets finished at 53.5 per cent from the field and equalled the Warriors at their preferred three-point game, with each team making 15 despite Golden State taking 10 more attempts.